 What is absent from all these post-Communist responses is any rigorous theological reflection on the implications of the central principle of Orthodoxy—divine-human communion—for thinking about a coherent Orthodox political theology.

-EDITORIAL NOTE: This essay is an excerpt from the First Chapter of The Mystical as Political.
+EDITORIAL STATEMENT: This essay is an excerpt from the First Chapter of The Mystical as Political.
 It is part of an ongoing collaboration with the University of Notre Dame Press.
 You can read our excerpts from this collaboration here.
 All rights reserved.